thalesgroup-cert/FAST/README.md

 ## EMBEDDED SOFTWARE

 This section lists the software components and libraries that are distributed by FAST.

+You can find a specific documentation related to each software you can install in `Documentation > Software`.
+- Ubuntu.md : a summary of all the software that can be install in ubuntu operating system
+- Windows.md : a summary of all the software that can be install in windows operating system

 ##### Autopsy
 - Web page: https://www.autopsy.com/